 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE.

 Lately, the weather has been warming up all across the United States.
-Odds are good you’re starting to dream about getting away from the hustle and bustle and pondering a trip out to one of our beautiful national or state parks.
+Odds are good you’re starting to dream about getting away from the hustle and bustle.
+Perhaps you’re pondering a trip out to one of our beautiful national or state parks.
 You’re not the only one.
-Summer is the most popular time for Americans to be hitting the road in their recreational vehicles.
+Summer is the most popular time for Americans to be hitting the road in their RVs, and hence also trying to find an RV park.

 Let’s face it, a lot of Americans do not have a choice about when they can take their vacations.
 So for those of you wanting to book an RV trip perhaps in a popular destination such as a national park in the northern, eastern or western part of the United States over the upcoming summer holiday, below are guidelines for how to best go about booking a spot, depending on which type of camper you are.